autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 #### Input

-- sensor message
+- Sensor message
   - e.g., LiDAR, camera, GNSS, IMU, CANBus, etc.
-  - To keep reusability, data types should be ROS primitive
+  - Data types should be ROS primitive to keep reusability
-- map data
+- Map data
   - e.g., point cloud map, lanelet2 map, feature map, etc.
   - Choose a map format based on the use case and sensor configuration
   - Map data is not required in some specific cases. (e.g., GNSS-only localization)